 Peninsula College awards International Baccalaureate(IB) credits based on the Washington State Board equivalencies recommendations, any courses that we do not offer will be given discipline or elective credit.

 CI (Cambridge International)

 Peninsula College will grant a minimum elective credit for each Cambridge International Examination for A-level exam with a passing grade or above for approved examinations.
 Credit will be awarded on the basis of official Cambridge International Examination results, not transcript notation.
 Duplicate credit for the same subject taken on different exams will not be granted.
 No grades are posted for A-level exams.

 CAPE (Computerized Adaptive Placement Exams)

 Acceptance of credit by exam through the Spanish department.
 This exam is designed for placement into a language course, but students may also petition to receive “pass” credit on their transcript.
-A transcripting fee is required for these credits.
-For more information please contact Student Services.
+A transcription fee is required for these credits.
+For more information, please contact Student Services.

 CLEP (College-level Subject Exams)